Blog Post Thumbnail

 Hot desking isn't one-size-fits-all; it can be adapted to your company's workflow.
 One popular model is "hoteling," where employees book a specific desk in advance.
 Another is "office neighborhoods," where teams have a designated zone with a variety of desks, but no one has an assigned seat within that area.
 This encourages team cohesion while maintaining flexibility.
 Choosing the right approach depends on your goals, whether you want to foster collaboration or simply make your space more efficient with flex office software.

-Why Companies Are Switching to Hot Desking
+Why More Companies Are Choosing Hot Desking

 If you’ve noticed more empty desks than people in your office lately, you’re not alone.
 Companies are moving away from the traditional one-person-per-desk model because it no longer fits how we work.
 Hot desking offers a flexible, efficient, and more collaborative alternative.
 It’s not just about saving space; it’s about creating a workplace that truly works for your team.
 Let's look at the key reasons why so many businesses are making the switch.

-Optimize Your Office Space
+Make the Most of Your Office Space

 A hybrid schedule often means your office is only partially full on any given day, leaving rows of desks sitting empty.
 Hot desking gets rid of this problem by turning those assigned seats into shared resources.
 Instead of a 1:1 desk-to-employee ratio, you can support your entire team with fewer workstations.
 This approach maximizes your existing floor plan, ensuring the office feels vibrant and active, not deserted.
 A smart hot desk booking system gives you a clear view of your office usage, helping you make data-driven decisions about how much space you really need.